Voltage wants the bedsheets

 - Trevor "FrostayK" Bandle

 - Ryan "Snakes" Amann

 - Teric "Bibby" Ingram (Coach)

 Though a majority of the team had either left/been cut from the ESEA roster earlier, they have since rejoined, with Jordan "tryhard" Trabue finding himself on the outs — likely a result of the organization trying to retain control of the roster but being mutinied.

 While the team were set to take on eUnited in ECS Season 6 tomorrow, it is unknown what will happen to the team's spot in the league at this point in time.

 Dust2.us has reached out to representatives on both sides of the matter, with tryhard deferring to commenting on the situation tomorrow.
 Voltage, seemingly speaking for his teammates, has posted the following:

-I talked to Richard Lewis, the truth will be known soon— Logan Long (@onevoltagecs) October 10, 2018
+I talked to Richard Lewis, the truth will be known soon— Voltage (@onevoltagecs) October 10, 2018